mdn/content/files/en-us/web/api/fontdata/postscriptname/index.md

 The **`postscriptName`** read-only property of the {{domxref("FontData")}} interface returns the PostScript name of the font face.

-This is the name used to uniquely identify the postscript font, and is generally an unbroken sequence of characters that includes the font's name and style.
+This is the name used to uniquely identify the PostScript font, and is generally an unbroken sequence of characters that includes the font's name and style.

 Examples include: